LuisScoccola/persistable/README.md

 This is used to guide the choice of parameters that lead to the final clustering.

-## Documentation

-You can find the documentation at [persistable.readthedocs.io](https://persistable.readthedocs.io/).

 ## Usage

 Here is a brief outline of the main functionality; see the [documentation](https://persistable.readthedocs.io/) for details, including the [API reference](https://persistable.readthedocs.io/en/latest/api.html).